YouYueHuang/SelfDrivingCarProjects/P5-Vehicle-Detection/README.md

 `Main_pipeline.ipynb`: This part contains the code for feature extraction, preprocessing, classifier training and sliding window.

+`processed_project_video.mp4`: The final result of vehicle detection pipeline.

-`test_images`: It contains images for testing feature extraction, sliding window drawing and .
+`test_images`: It contains images for testing feature extraction, sliding window drawing and.

-`videos`: It contains test videos `project_video.mp4` and the precessed result.
+`videos`: It contains test videos `project_video.mp4` and the search region of sliding window.

 `img`: It stores the images of README.md.